davidegat/G-PoinT/README.md

 # G-Point
 <img src="https://github.com/davidegat/G-PoinT/blob/main/gpoint.png?raw=true"></img>
 <br>
-This software employs Python and GPT to create a <b>complete</b> PowerPoint file, including slides and text, <b>from a single topic input</b>.
+This software employs Python3 and GPT to create a <b>complete</b> PowerPoint file, including slides and text, <b>from a single topic input</b>.
 DALL-E is used to generate and download an appropriate image to accompany the presentation.
 Released AS-IS: you will just need to translate GUI in your language (currently italian) and customize paths, code is adeguately commented, with english prompts and instructions where needed.

 <h3>Install and run</h3>
 <b>Download:</b> <code>git clone https://github.com/davidegat/G-PoinT.git</code><br>